DataCanvasIO/YLearn/docs/en_US/source/sub/causal_model/graph.rst

     .. py:method:: remove_edge(edge, observed=True)

         Remove the edge in the CausalGraph.
-If observed, remove the unobserved latent confounding arcs.
+If not observed, remove the unobserved latent confounding arcs.

         :param tuple edge: 2 elements denote the start and end of the edge, respectively.